 - The WordPress importer didn't work so well for me.
 Maybe this had something to do with my having multiple categories for many of my posts?
 Honestly, I don't know because I wrote a hacky shell script instead of digging into it.

 So yeah!
-My site's in Pelican now, so I'm just a line drawing away from knocking my website revamp off my list of 20 things for 2017. :)
+My site's in Pelican now, so I'm slowly making progress to finishing my website revamp! :)